EwanColquhoun/wawaswoods/README.md

 * ### Contact Us

     * This section should complete the online journey for the user.
 It has a map (location of real life workshop not shown due to privacy reasons), address, phone number and email address details.
     * In case the user would like to contact Wawas Woods directly there is an e-mail link icon.
-It opens the users default email provider with an email addressed to Wawas Woods.
+It opens the user's default email provider with an email addressed to Wawas Woods.
     * There is a form that the user can choose to fill in.
-It has a 5 input fields, name, email, address, callback and a textarea.
+It has 5 input fields, name, email, address, callback and a textarea.
 The call back button lets Wawas Woods know if the user would like a callback.

 ![Contact Us page image](assets/readme-images/contact-us.png) [Back to top](<#contents>)